Traveling Occupational Therapist Relishes Family Time & Fifth Wheel

 Cruz caught the travel OT bug while doing a five-year stint in Ketchikan, Alaska.
-She met a lot of healthcare travelers during that time and found that they tended to fall into two categories: young therapists at the beginning of their careers, or very experienced OTs nearing retirement.
+She met a lot of healthcare travelers during that time.
+She found that they tended to fall into two categories: young therapists at the beginning of their careers or very experienced OTs nearing retirement.
 Both groups wanted to see the world.

 <FIND occupational therapist jobs> in your dream locations with Med Travelers.

 Leaving the empty nest for opportunities to visit family

 “I got to this point where all my kids were gone from home, and I was in this big house with a big yard that didn’t thrill me.
 I have family all over the country that I rarely got to visit because I was a single mom,” she explained.

 “Right now, I am licensed in the five states where I have family, and I’ve been using my traveling occupational therapy jobs as a way to spend time with family,” Cruz continued.
 “I just completed an assignment that I arranged in Washington State so that I could be present for the birth of my sixth grandchild.
 And now I’m in Minnesota so that I can be near to my elderly parents.”

 “At some point, I’d like to get licensed for Vermont and Hawaii because those are both places I’d like to visit,” she added.

 Taking to the road with a dog and a fifth wheel

 Cruz travels with her Australian Shepherd-Corgi mix and has found an unusual way to make them both always feel at home.
 A couple of years ago, she purchased a fifth wheel to take on her traveling occupational therapy jobs.